cfanatic/cpp-exercises/README.md

 Developed and tested on the following setup:

 - Debian 11.2
+- Docker 20.10
 - macOS 12.2.1
 - cmake 3.21.4

 ## Build

-Run following commands in your terminal to compile the project:
+Run following commands on your host to compile the project:

 ```text
 mkdir build